 Prior to relocating to San Francisco, Plamondon had been attending 'Massachusetts College of Art’ on a full scholarship, when the suicide of her only brother, an actor and graduate of Boston University, sent her in an entirely different direction.
 That direction would include hitch hiking across two continents, a degree in Poetics and a dedication to classical vocal training.

-On the Classical side, three songs co-written with Irish film composer and orchestrator, Connor Hutton (who has assisted Academy Award winning directors Ridley Scott, Peter Pau and others) are featured on the artists soon to be released album 'Songs For Forever.'
+On the Classical side, three songs co-written with Irish film composer and orchestrator, Connor Hutton (who has assisted Academy Award winning directors Ridley Scott, Peter Pau and others) are featured on the artists upcoming album 'Songs For Forever.'

-The first track on the album, Only Eden, was included in the 61st Grammy Awards, Final Nomination ballots, on IndependentNo1s Acoustic Special, for Best Album of the Year and Best Americana.
-The sixth track, Dreams (deluxe version) is currently in the 62nd Grammy Awards Nomination Ballots, on IndependentNo 1s, Break Through Artists' for Album of the Year.
+The first track on the album, Only Eden, was included in the 61st Grammy Awards, nomination ballots, on IndependentNo1s Acoustic Special, for Best Album of the Year and Best Americana.
+The sixth track, Dreams (deluxe version) was included in the 62nd Grammy Awards nomination Ballots, on IndependentNo 1s, Break Through Artists' for Album of the Year.

-Plamondon is currently working on promoting her new release, and on video shot in the outback of Arizona .
+Plamondon is currently working on promoting her new release, and on editing a video shot in the outback of Arizona.